donbright/rust-lang-cheat-sheet/README.md

 if let Some(x) = do_something_that_might_not_work() {
 	println("OK!");
-} // if None, do nothing.
+} // let Some means we don't have to type out a handler for None. it does nothing.

 ```